-The transmissible venereal tumor (TVT) is a contagious neoplasm of natural occurrence that has been reported in dogs (DAS; DAS, 2000; NAK et al. 2005, ALBANESE, 2006; GANGULY et al. 2013).
-The TVT is transmitted through implantation of viable tumor cells in injured mucosal tissue and the clinical manifestation depends on the immune status of the host (ALBANESE, 2006).
-Thus, the external genitalia is the most commonly affected site for TVT, although extragenital reports concerning skin, oral, nasal and conjunctival mucosa have been published (DAS; DAS, 2000; NAK et al. 2005; ALBANESE, 2006; GANGULY et al. 2013).

-The origin of the TVT is related to an ancestral neoplastic cell derived from a single host that was subjected to several selections and clonal expansions to form the TVT (VÁZQUEZ-MOTA et al. 2008).
-Since these events, a few peculiarities have been observed, such as the presence of two genetically differed groups as well as the mutation of position 963 in TP35 gene, which is found in some samples (VÁZQUEZ-MOTA et al. 2008).

-In addition to those findings, a few authors have reported that TVT shows differences in cell morphology that can be associated with abnormal behavior during cytopathological analyses (AMARAL et al. 2007; BASSANI-SILVA et al. 2007; GASPAR et al. 2010; AMARAL et al. 2011).
-Based on these analyses and the predominant cell type, the TVT has been allocated into one of three groups known as plasmocytoid, lymphocytoid or mixed.
-The most aggressive form of TVT is the plasmocytoid form (AMARAL et al. 2007).
+2 The transmissible venereal tumor (TVT) is a contagious neoplasm of natural occurrence 3 that has been reported in dogs around the world (DAS; DAS, 2000; NAK et al. 2005, 4 ALBANESE, 2006; GANGULY et al. 2013).
+This neoplasm is transmitted through 5 implantation of viable tumor cells in injured mucosal tissue and the clinical manifestation 6 depends on the immune status of the host (ALBANESE, 2006).
+Thus, the external genitalia is 7 the most commonly affected site for TVT, although extragenital reports concerning skin, oral, 8 nasal and conjunctival mucosa have been published (DAS; DAS, 2000; NAK et al. 2005; 9 ALBANESE, 2006; GANGULY et al. 2013).
+10 The origin of the TVT is related to an ancestral neoplastic cell derived from a single host 11 that was subjected to several selections and clonal expansions to form the TVT (VÁZQUEZ- 12 MOTA et al. 2008).
+Since these events, a few peculiarities have been observed, such as the 13 presence of two genetically differed groups as well as the mutation of position 963 in TP35 14 gene, which is found in some samples (VÁZQUEZ-MOTA et al. 2008).
+15 In addition to those findings, a few authors have reported that TVT shows differences in 16 cell morphology that can be associated with abnormal behavior during cytopathological 17 analyses (AMARAL et al. 2007; BASSANI-SILVA et al. 2007; GASPAR et al. 2010; 18 AMARAL et al. 2011).
+Based on these analyses and the predominant cell type, the TVT has 19 been allocated into one of three groups known as plasmocytoid, lymphocytoid or mixed.
+The 20 difference between the groups seems to be related to the tumor's ability to metastasize, the 21 response to therapy and predilection to develop extragenitally.
+The most aggressive form of 22 TVT is the plasmocytoid form (AMARAL et al. 2007).
+23 The NORs (nucleolus organizer regions) are defined as nuclear components; a group of 24 arginophilic proteins selectively dyed by silver staining that can be easily identified as dark 25 brown spots in the nuclear area, known as AgNORs.
+These regions correspond to DNA loops

-The NORs (nucleolus organizer regions) are defined as nuclear components; a group of arginophilic proteins selectively dyed by silver staining that can be easily identified as dark brown spots in the nuclear area, known as AgNORs.
-These regions correspond to DNA loops that contain genes responsible for the transcription of ribosome RNA and that indicate the end of mitosis, thus predicting cellular proliferation rate.
-The biological behavior of TVT can be estimated through AgNORs demonstration, where unfavorable prognosis is associated with increased AgNORs in the nuclear area of TVT cells (HARMELIN et al. 1995; TRERE, 2000).

-The aim of this study was to analyze cellular proliferation through silver staining (AgNOR) and response to chemotherapy in regard to different cytomorphological patterns in order to characterize the biological behavior of TVT.

-MATERIAL AND METHODS

-Sample and data collection was performed at the Veterinary Hospital of State University of North Paraná - Campus "Luiz Meneghel", Bandeirantes, Paraná State, Brazil.
-According to Ordinance 262/2014 of the Ethics Committee (CEUA) of UENP.

-Dogs diagnosed with TVT of natural occurrence through cytopathological analysis, without age, gender or breed restriction and that had not initiated previous therapy were included in the study.

-Data such as age, gender, breed, size of tumor and neutering were obtained during the first admission, as well as the owner's authorization to include the animal in the study.
-The subjects age was divided into four groups: $\leq 2, 3$ to 5, 6 to 8 and $\geq 9$ years-old.

-Tumors were further classified according to location site (genital or extragenital).
-The size was obtained through a three-dimension mensuration, when possible, and calculated to cm as follows: (width × length × depth × $\pi$ ) / 6 (SERŠA et al. 2003).
+1 that contain genes responsible for the transcription of ribosome RNA and that indicate the end of mitosis, thus predicting cellular proliferation rate.
+The biological behavior of TVT can be 2 estimated through AgNORs demonstration, where unfavorable prognosis is associated with 3 increased AgNORs in the nuclear area of TVT cells (HARMELIN et al. 1995; TRERE, 2000).
+4 The aim of this study was to analyze cellular proliferation through silver staining 5 (AgNOR) and response to chemotherapy in regard to different cytomorphological patterns in 6 7 order to characterize the biological behavior of transmissible venereal tumor.
+8 9 MATERIAL AND METHODS Sample and data collection was performed at the Veterinary Hospital of State University 10 of North Paraná - Campus "Luiz Meneghel", Bandeirantes, Paraná State, Brazil.
+11 Dogs diagnosed with TVT of natural occurrence through cytopathological analysis, 12 without age, gender or breed restriction and that had not initiated previous therapy were 13 included in the study.
+14 Data such as age, gender, breed, size of tumor and neutering were obtained during the 15 16 first admission, as well as the owner's authorization to include the animal in the study.
+The subjects age was divided into four groups: ≤ 2 , 3 to 5, 6 to 8 and ≥ 9 years-old.
+17 Tumors were further classified according to location site (genital or extragenital).
+The 18 size was obtained through a three-dimension mensuration, when possible, and calculated to cm3 19 as follows: (width \times length \times depth \times π) / 6.
+20 21